lursight/runem/README.md

 #### 4.2.2 Exclude slow phases temporarily

-Or you are tightly iterating on the 'test' phase coverage and do not care about formating as long as you can see your coverage results ASAP, but everything that comes after that stage.
-So if you have 4 stages `bootstrap`, `pre-run`, `reformat`, `test` and `verify` you can exlude the slower reformat-stage with the following and everything else will run
+If you have 4 stages `bootstrap`, `pre-run`, `reformat`, `test` and `verify` phase, and are tightly iterating and focusing on the 'test-coverage' aspect of the test-phase, then you do not care about formating as long as you can see your coverage results ASAP.
+However if your test-coverage starts passing then you will care about subsequent stages, so you can exlude the slower reformat-stage with the following and everything else will run.

 ```bash
 runem --not-phase pre-run reformat